Chapter 12

 "[1] On the first day of the week, very early in the morning, the women took the spices they had prepared and went to the tomb.
 [2] They found the stone rolled away from the tomb, [3] but when they entered, they did not find the body of the Lord Jesus.
 [4] While they were wondering about this, suddenly two men in clothes that gleamed like lightning stood beside them.
 [5] In their fright the women bowed down with their faces to the ground, but the men said to them, "Why do you look for the living among the dead?
 [6] He is not here; he has risen!
 Remember how he told you, while he was still with you in Galilee: [7] 'The Son of Man must be delivered into the hands of sinful men, be crucified and on the third day be raised again.'"
 [8] Then they remembered his words."

-Why is the bodily resurrection of Jesus Christ so important?
-Why bring it up in this study?
-His resurrection is extremely important for many, many reasons.
+Actually, His resurrection is extremely important for many, many reasons.
 However, for this study the significance of His resurrection goes back to the promise He made to His disciples as He prepared them for His departure from this earth.
-This promise is recorded for us in,
+This promise is also referred to in the last portion of the following verse,

 John 16:7